Pope cancels Florence visit, Ash Wednesday service due to knee pain | Education

 - Italy

-The 84-year-old pope suffers from sciatica, a nerve condition that causes pain in his legs.
+The 85-year-old pope suffers from sciatica, a nerve condition that causes pain in his legs.
 He has recently read a few speeches sitting down, citing pain in his knee.
+Vatican spokesman Matteo Bruni said the pope's doctor had ordered "a greater period of rest", without elaborating.

+In Florence, Francis was due to say a Mass to conclude a meeting of bishops and mayors from the Mediterranean area.
+The Mass would have required him to stand for a few hours.
+On Ash Wednesday, he was due to lead a procession between two Rome churches on the first day of the Christian season of Lent.

+On Thursday night, Francis took part in an online conversation with university students from around the world.
+He sat behind a table in a room in his residence and did not appear to be in any pain, conversing and joking with the students.
+On Friday morning he went unannounced to the Russian embassy to the Holy See near the Vatican to relay his concern over Russia's invasion of Ukraine to Moscow's ambassador.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)